 |BI 380 Evolution||4cr|

 2. Three terms of full time (at least 12 credits) enrollment in courses at the Oregon Institute of Marine Biology.
-Courses are offered every term, including Summer, and students may arrange research or internship credits during any term.
+Courses are offered spring, summer and fall terms and students may arrange research or internship credits during any term.